Now Conducting Tele-Optometry Exams

 The time you need to wear your lenses depends on your daily schedule.
 This category cannot be generalized and is different for each individual.
 Usually, it is recommended to not wear your contact lenses for more than 12 hours as your eyes might get irritated, dry, or possibly have an infection.

-There is no one answer to this question as it depends on the brand, power, material of the contact lens, and what type of contact lenses have you been prescribed.
+There is no one answer to this question as it depends on the brand, power, material of the contact lens, and what type of contact lenses you have been prescribed.

 Schedule an Appointment

-Copyright © 2023 Ellington Eyecare - All Rights Reserved.
+Copyright © 2025 Ellington Eyecare - All Rights Reserved.

 This website uses cookies.